Allow me to tell you a little about myself.

 * American Society of Clinical Hypnosis (ASCH)

 Cheryl is married and the mother of an adopted teenaged daughter.
 She has a special interest in working with adolescents in the area of body image and self-esteem, and has volunteered her time in an equine therapy program for children with special needs, as well as Girls On The Run, a self-esteem and running program for girls in 3rd - 8th grade.
-In her leisure time she enjoys reading, kayaking, working out at the gym, yoga, hiking, mountain biking, and spending time with her family, brand new Golden Doodle puppy "Loki", cats "Fiona" and "Nigel", rabbits "Sage" and "Bogo" and stopping to listen to the birds whenever she can.
+In her leisure time she enjoys reading, kayaking, working out at the gym, yoga, hiking, mountain biking, and spending time with her family, one-year-old Golden Doodle puppy "Loki", cats "Fiona" and "Nigel", rabbits "Sage" and "Bogo" and stopping to listen to the birds whenever she can.